Is Coding a Fad?

 1. Our world is growing more technological

 In the 21st century, we have seen enormous developments in the technology industry.
 The world is moving in a direction that is both fast-paced and information-centered.
 Data is quickly becoming one of the most valuable resources in the global economy, and individuals with digital literacy are becoming more valued in the labor market.
 With all of this in mind, it’s hard to ignore the massive role that fields like data science and software engineering, both largely centered around coding, are going to have.
-Figures estimate seemingly outrageous numbers - an estimated fifty billion smart devices are projected to be in use by 2020 - illustrating the abundance of technology in our lives.
+Figures estimate seemingly outrageous numbers - total smart devices gathering, analyzing, and interpreting data (interconnected) will reach an estimated 50 billion by 2025 - illustrating the abundance of technology in our lives.

 With such statistics in our near futures, it is clear to see that industries are changing.
 The internet is a hub of information, applications, e-commerce, social networking, and communication platforms, all of which are designed to increase efficiency, performance, and convenience.
 As industries become digitized, new jobs are simultaneously emerging.
 Coding is an asset that will only continue to grow as we move forward as an increasingly connected society.